This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Trim any excess fat and the silver skin (the tough part that may cover some of the tenderloin) and cut it into 1" medallions.
+• Trim any excess fat and the silver skin (the tough part that may cover some of the tenderloin) and cut it into 1" thick medallions.
 Season each piece with salt & pepper.

 • Add the oil and one tablespoon of the butter to a skillet over medium-high heat.
 Let the pan warm up for a few minutes.